 While most Oundelians go on to Russell Group universities, increasing numbers are looking across the world for the best higher education institutions with a global approach.

 Oundle offers preparation for admissions to universities in North America, Europe and Asia.
 Individual guidance and planning is provided by a senior member of the Careers department for advice on the Common Application, SAT/ACT and general applications, and pupils benefit from opportunities to meet representatives from prestigious universities to talk about studying abroad and the admissions process.

 Whilst it is clear that pupils need to make well-informed decisions about a university and degree course, and that their university applications must be of a high standard, quality graduate jobs are offered to those applicants with a strong CV that demonstrates relevant work experience, the ability to think independently and a confidence to offer solutions beyond academic success.
 Our broad and interesting co-curriculum opportunities ensure our pupils offer diverse and interesting skills, knowledge and real-world experience to stand out in an increasingly competitive world.

-Details of academic and career development opportunities for Fifth and Sixth Form pupils are regularly sent to pupils and the department provides support for all pupils throughout their Sixth Form as they compile university lists, complete application forms and write a personal essay in preparation for life beyond Oundle.
+Details of academic and career development opportunities for Fifth and Sixth Form pupils are regularly sent to pupils and the department provides support for all pupils throughout their Sixth Form as they make choices and prepare applications for life beyond Oundle.

 Pupils achieve places at universities, art and music colleges with highly selective entry requirements in a range of disciplines or on apprenticeships with equally stringent entry criteria.ISI Report, 2021